 10. If you’re in a pinch, use panty liners

-Panty liners are the ultimate DIY boob sweat solution.
+Panty liners are the ultimate DIY breast sweat solution.
 Stick a couple inside your bra to help soak up the sweat and prevent stains from forming on your clothes.
 Try something breathable, like Organyc 100 percent cotton panty liners.

 11. Paper towels work, too